Swimming Pool Blog

 - Maintain your water balance in the pool.
 Your pH and Alkalnity help control scaling and corrosion on your expensive to replace salt cell.
 If your water hardness gets too high, scaling can more easily occur on your salt cell or deposit itself on other pool surfaces.
 Check and balance your water every week at least.

 - Inspect your salt cell every 3 months.
 If deposits are visible, use a high ressure hose to flush scale off.
-If ineffective, use a commercial cleaner like Green Cell plus.
+If ineffective, use an acid like Acid Magic or pH Decreaser.
 Don't scrape off the scale, you could damage the cell, and using stronger acids may pit or corrode the cell.

 - During installation, be sure to plumb in at least 1 foot of straight pipe in and out of the cell manifold.
 This prevents turbulence which can cause vortexes and air induction which can reduce the life of your salt cell.